Counting Calories and Still Gaining Weight? Here's Why!

 Another possible issue with consuming too much protein is the production of ammonia.
 The body naturally produces ammonia to break down protein.
 Experts are worried about the possible long-term issues of exposure to excessive amounts of ammonia because of excess protein.

 As with carbs, there are good and bad protein.
 Protein to avoid is red meat.
 Good proteins include beans, nuts, and fish.

 This macro is by far the best of the three.
-Not only does it provide the most energy, it also gives a feeling a fullness.
+Not only does it provide the most energy, but it also gives a feeling a fullness.
 You will not overeat on fatty foods unless you really try.

-The good kind of fat you need to focus on are unsaturated fat.
+The good kind of fat you need to focus on is unsaturated fat.
 Unsaturated fat is considered the heart-friendly fat and the healthiest of the three types of fat.
 Unsaturated fat has two forms: monounsaturated and polyunsaturated which includes omega 3 and omega 6.